 Sweet Itch is an irritating and sometimes painful condition that affects horses in the hotter months of the year.
-Theoretically any breed can fall prey to it however it tends to be more common in cobs more than in Arabs, thoroughbreds and other warm-blooded non-native breeds.
-Alternative names for it include IBH - insect bite hypersensitivity - Queensland Itch, Equine Summer Itch and SSRD or Summer Seasonal Recurrent Dermatitis.
+Theoretically, any breed can fall prey to it, however it tends to be more common in cobs more than in Arabs, thoroughbreds and other warm-blooded, non-native breeds.
+Alternative names for it include IBH (Insect Bite Hypersensitivity), Queensland Itch, Equine Summer Itch, and SSRD (Summer Seasonal Recurrent Dermatitis).

 What causes Sweet Itch?

 Sweet Itch is an allergic reaction to the saliva in the bite of midges (Culicoides Fly).
 Most horses are unaffected by the bite and will not display an allergic reaction.
-However those that are react to the allergenic compounds that are found in the saliva of the midge.
-Sadly it's not yet known precisely which compound causes the reaction, or if it varies from case to case.
+However, those that are allergic react to the allergenic compounds that are found in the saliva of the midge.
+Sadly, it's not yet known precisely which compound causes the reaction, or if it varies from case to case.

 What time of the year does it occur?

 Sweet Itch is generally only seen when midges are out in significant numbers, such as in the spring and summer, and sometimes into the autumn.
 In winter, midges are usually dormant.
 However, in severe cases, midge attacks in the autumn can continue to cause the symptoms for many weeks.

 What are the symptoms?